mmgustafson/RowONE/RowONEt1.md

 •For whom are we creating value?

   -We are creating value for people who want to paddleboard, canoe, kayak, etc. and may not be able to do so.
 We provide a convenient and cost-effective alternative rather than the consumer having to buy, house, and transport it themselves.
-  - In particular, we target the people in the east and west coast and near lake which are the ideal place for surfing.
+  - In particular, we target the people in the east/west coast, and near lakes, which are the ideal place for surfing.

 **•Who are our most important customers?**